Weengallon: History

 By the 1930s, the locale had a public hall, and hosted a ball by Queensland Country Women's Association, cricket, and later, an annual Catholic Ball.

+The Catholic Church of Our Lady Queen of Fatima was blessed and opened on Rev. W. Brennan on 6 March 1955.
+On 2 March 2025, the Roman Catholic Bishop of Toowoomba Ken Howell conducted a 70-year celebration at the church.

 The locality was officially named and bounded on 26 November 1999.